This is my basic recipe for banana pudding. Like most cooks in the South,

-South, we each have our tried and true recipes.
-There are many
+we each have our tried-and-true recipes.
+There are many others out there,

-others out there, but this is the one that works for me.
-I like to eat the
+but this is the one that works for me.
+It's best to eat the banana pudding

-banana pudding within a few hours of making it.
-This is the version
+within a few hours of making, because the bananas tend to brown.
+This is

-that I grew up with because the pudding is made from scratch and
+the version that I grew up with because the pudding is made from scratch

-cooked.
-It has simple ingredients and takes a minimum amount of
+and cooked.
+It has simple ingredients and takes a minimum amount of time.

 About the Ingredients

-• Eggs-I use large eggs for most of my cooking, even though they
+• Eggs: I use large eggs for most of my cooking, even though they seem

 wafers.
 I am partial to the size and the flavor.